-As a trainee teacher, you’ll be based at one of our 48 Harris Federation academies, where you’ll learn to teach alongside expert classroom practitioners in an exciting, vibrant environment.
+As a trainee teacher, you’ll be based at one of our 52 Harris Federation academies, or partner schools where you’ll learn to teach alongside expert classroom practitioners in an exciting, vibrant environment.

 Your invaluable on-the-job training will be supplemented by practical subject and pedagogical training each week, usually at our training centre in Bermondsey, South East London.